scottjonesdev/scottjonesdev.github.io/content/resume.md

 <div class="resumeSpacing" markdown="1">

 ## Objective
-To gain experience working as a web and software developer.
+To gain experience working as a UX Designer and Software Developer.

 ## Education